cliosight/Docs/Spec.md

 ### Form <a name="form"></a>
 A form is the data input method for populating tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
 With the 'pre' and 'post' HTML JSON tags a form can function like a web page.
 A form is complete, except for the limitation that it can have only one submit button.

-Check out the list of [JSON tags](https://github.com/cliosight/Docs/blob/main/form_json_format.css) that can be used in creating a form.
+This is a list of [JSON tags](https://github.com/cliosight/Docs/blob/main/form_json_format.css) that can be used while creating a form.

 ### Example of Forms - Meeting Scheduler Application <a name="form_example"></a>
-For an application like a meeting scheduler portal, forms can be used to create contacts, groups and meeting requests.
-Data collected with these forms can be used to [automate](#automation) tasks like sending out meeting invite/update/cancellation emails.
+For an application like a meeting scheduler portal, forms can be used to add contacts, groups and meeting requests.
+Data collected can be used to [automate](#automation) tasks like sending out meeting invite/update/cancellation emails.

 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)
 [Meeting](https://app.cliosight.com/app/forms/52/show?noNavbar=true)

-**JSON tags of a Section of the 'Meeting' Form** <a name="meeting_form"></a>
+**JSON of a section of the 'Meeting' form** <a name="meeting_form"></a>

 1. Multiselect input from another table
 2. Drop down menu with hardcoded values